New Haven Entry Requirements

 Restricted Items

-• Commercial goods - require commercial invoice and may require import permits
+• Cultural artifacts - may require export permits

 Health Requirements